 Each Reserve Bank is responsible for a particular geographic area of the United States and has its own board of nine directors.
-The Reserve Banks are responsible for a variety of functions, including operating a nationwide payments system and distributing the nation's currency and coins.
+The Reserve Banks are responsible for a variety of functions, including the operation of a nationwide payments system and the distribution of the nation's currency and coins.
 Collectively, the Board of Governors and the Reserve Banks are responsible for supervising and regulating bank holding companies and for providing banking services to depository institutions and the federal government.